pytorch/torchtune/docs/source/deep_dives/checkpointer.rst

                 ...
             }

-To restart from a previous checkpoint file, you'll need to change the following fields in your config:
+To restart from a previous checkpoint file, you'll need to **update** the following fields in your configs:

 resume_from_checkpoint: Set it to True
-checkpoint_files: add the epoch_{YOUR_EPOCH} and update the file name.
+checkpoint_files: change the path to epoch_{YOUR_EPOCH}/updated_file_name.

 Notice that we do not change our checkpoint_dir or output_dir.
-When resuming from checkpoint for a full model, we will always look at '{output_dir}/{checkpoint_file_path}'.
+When **resuming** from checkpoint for a full model, we will always look for checkpoint_files at the output_dir.

 .. code-block:: yaml